Jonah (TV series): Regular

+Guests

 Background

 In March 1962 it was announced ATN would make the series with Michael Plant to be writer and story editor, Harry Dearth to produce and David Cahill to direct.
 By July the lead actors had been cast.
 It was shot at Artransa Park Studios.
 Michael Plant was the writer and script editor.

 The episode cost around £3,500 each.
 They sold to the Australian networks for £1,500 an episode and then to Britain for £1,000 an episode.
 There were disputes with Actors Equity over how much the actors should be paid.